About

 1. Kurgo Enhanced Strength Tru-Fit Dog Car Harness

 This harness has been tested at an established university testing facility using the Federal Motor Vehicle Safety Standard for child restraint systems.
-It has been tested for dogs up to 75 pounds.
-Available in 5 sizes.

 2. Sherpa Seatbelt Harness